123456789_123456789_123456789_123456789_123456789_

 Deferrable Foreign Keys

 By default, table constraints in PostgreSQL are checked immediately after each statement.
 It intentionally does not allow creating records where the referenced record is not yet in the referenced table.
-It is possible to run this integrity check later on when the transactions is committed by adding DEFERRABLE to the foreign key definition though.
+It is possible to run this integrity check later on when the transaction is committed by adding DEFERRABLE to the foreign key definition though.
 To defer all checks by default it can be set to DEFERRABLE INITIALLY DEFERRED.
 Rails exposes this PostgreSQL feature by adding the :deferrable key to the foreign_key options in the add_reference and add_foreign_key methods.

 One example of this is creating circular dependencies in a transaction even if you have created foreign keys: